Greece calls May 6 poll that may create stalemate

 Some surveys cast doubt on whether the only two parties that back the bailout can gather enough votes to renew their coalition, although this is still considered the most likely outcome.

-Whoever wins the election will have to agree additional spending cuts of 5.5 percent of GDP - or about 11 billion euros (9 billion pounds) - for 2013-2014 and gather about another 3 billion euros from better tax collection to keep getting aid, the IMF has said.
+Whoever wins the election will have to agree additional spending cuts of 5.5 percent of GDP - or about 11 billion euros - for 2013-2014 and gather about another 3 billion euros from better tax collection to keep getting aid, the IMF has said.

 The new government must also implement delayed reforms such as opening up markets and professions.